5 Solutions for Finding Skilled Tradespeople During a Hiring Crisis

 While Americans continue to file for unemployment and industries continue to be flattened by the pandemic, the construction industry has had to withstand these challenges as well as some of its own.

-According to a U.S. Bureau of Labor Statistics employment report released January 8, construction added 51,000 jobs in December alone.
-The BLS also reports that overall employment of construction laborers and helpers is projected to grow 5 percent through 2029—faster than the average for all occupations.
+The BLS also reports that overall employment of construction laborers and helpers is projected to grow 5 percent through 2029 — faster than the average for all occupations.

 For most industries, this would be good news, but for the construction industry, it presents a problem.
 While there’s an abundance of construction projects and, therefore, construction jobs, finding skilled tradesmen and tradeswomen to fill them is proving difficult.
 Without these workers, builders can’t take on more projects or, worse yet, any projects.
 The construction worker shortage also means projects face significant delays, which are expensive to say the least.